These 15 Dog Breeds Get Stolen The Most – Is Yours On The List?

 2. Louisiana

-Louisiana is one of the states that separate dog theft charges by your dog’s value, but their penalties are harsher than many other places.
+Louisiana is one of the states that separates dog theft charges by your dog’s value, but their penalties are harsher than in many other places.

 If the stolen dog’s value exceeds $500, it can result in imprisonment for up to 10 years or a fine of up to $3,000 (or both).
-If the stolen dog is worth less than $500, you could still face a fine and imprisonment but less than for higher value pets.
+If the stolen dog is worth less than $500, you could still face a fine and imprisonment, but less for higher-value pets.

 3. Oklahoma